abhinav7693ngh/Domes.js/README.md

 * **toArray()**
     * **Parameter/s** - None.
     * **Returns**
-        * An Array of elements from front to back of queue, means front element will be the starting element of the Array and back element will be last element.
+        * An Array of elements from front to back of queue, means front element will be the starting element of the Array and back element will be last element of the Array.

 * **isEmpty()**
     * **Parameter/s** - None.
     * **Returns**
-        * Boolean true if found.
+        * Boolean true if empty.
-        * Boolean false if not found.
+        * Boolean false if not empty.

 * **search()**
     * **Parameter/s**
         1. Value that is needed to be searched.
     * **Returns**
-        * The Queue node object if found.
+        * The Queue node if found.
         * null if not found.

 ---
 ## Binary Search Tree

-As Binary Search Tree work on the fundamental of values greater or less than a value in terms of storing data, So in our implementation currently you can store data either in number or string format as of now and there are 2 comparsion methods also.
+As Binary Search Tree work on the fundamental of values greater or less than a value in terms of storing data, So in our implementation currently you can store data either in number or string format as of now and there are 2 comparison methods also.
 So when making a Binary Search Tree object you have to pass the configuration in the constructor.

 **Available types of data that can be stored.**